joshuahoeflich/lofinerdfighters.org/README.md

 - Run `npm test:watch` to run the tests in watch mode in the background.

 I like to open up two terminals running those commands, but your workflow may vary.

+### Sources

+- Favicon taken from this sock picture on Twitter: https://twitter.com/romanmars/status/1332470398219296768/photo/1